8 Tips On How To Keep Dogs Out Of The Flower Beds

-We all have heard the saying, April showers, bring May flowers, and it’s true.
-May is a great time of year for every gardener.
+Spring and Summer are great times of the year for every gardener.
 But as our flowers begin to bloom and the change in season breathes life back into our gardens, our dogs take notice too.

 And while they may have the best of intentions, their pawing, nosing and gnawing can wreak havoc on our plants and lawns.
 Keeping your beloved pet out of the garden is no easy task, as their curiosity and determination usually far outweigh our own.

-We have put together some helpful tricks that you can try below.
-So instead of feeling defeated and resigning to a Summer of looking out across holes and broken stems, try them out and let us know how it goes!
+We have put together some helpful tricks for keeping your dogs out of the flower beds that you can try below.
+So instead of feeling defeated and resigning to a season of looking out across holes and broken stems, try them out and let us know how it goes!

-This works like a charm.
+This works like a charm (depending on how big and how determined your doggy is!).
 Block off the garden area with chicken wire or consider installing a fence.
 Chicken wire is flexible and can be easy to cut.
 It might not be the most aesthetically pleasing, but it will get the job done.

-You can also try creating a barrier of some of the more prickly varieties of flowers.
+We prefer the fencing option but you can also try creating a barrier of some of the more prickly varieties of flowers.
 Or, if you have roses or holly, you can try using their trimmings to create a barrier.
-Your dog won’t like being poked by those thorns any more than you do and they should blend in nicely!
+Your dog won’t like being poked by those thorns any more than you do and they should blend in nicely.

 Digging is oftentimes a sign of boredom in dogs.
 Having toys handy, taking your dog for walks, or playing a game of fetch will keep your dog occupied throughout the day and mentally stimulated, preventing them from getting the urge to dig.